New Conjectures and Results for Small Cycles of the Discrete Logarithm

 External Access URL

-Holden, Joshua and Pieter Moree.
+Holden, J., & Moree.
+P. (2004).
 New conjectures and results for small cycles of the discrete logarithm.
-In: High Primes and Misdemeanours: lectures in honour of the 60th birthday of Hugh Cowie Williams, no. 41 in Fields Institute Communications, AMS, 2004.
+In High Primes and Misdemeanours: Lectures in Honour of the 60th Birthday of Hugh Cowie Williams.